SPSAUVC/SAUVC/README.md

 ## I can't find the files anywhere:
 Hey no worries, if you can't find the files.
 You should have probably established a messaging group with your seniors by now, if you can't find anything on MSTeams and on here, just ask them.
 If they don't have it as well, there's a very good chance you'll have to do it out youself.

+##Duplicates:
+Incase we've included anything that is duplicated (In GitHub), you should probably use the one in the ".zip" files because those are from MSTeams.